Events related to Electronic Structure

 To submit details about an event, email the webmaster.

 We are hosting our Kickoff USAfrI event: a virtual mini-workshop at the 2021 APS March Meeting, Sunday March 14, 2021, 9AM - 1PM Eastern Daylight Time.
 The purpose of this workshop is to foster the development of collaborations between US and Africa scientists and students.
 Developing collaborations is the primary goal of the US- Africa Initiative sponsored by the APS Innovation Fund.

 2022: Second USAfri Workshop

-The second workshop and visits to institutions in the US will be in 2022.
+The 2022 plans are for the second USAfrI workshop to be held at Columbia University, and then followed by visits of the Africa-based researchers to institutions around the US.
 The events will be in concert with the US workshop series "Recent Developments in Electronic Structure" at a date to be determined.
-This workshop series is typically held in May through early July each year.
+(The “Recent Developments” workshop series is typically held in May through early July each year.)

 The “Total Energy” Workshop has been held traditionally in Trieste every two years since 1987.
 The Workshop is about recent progress in electronic structure methods and their applications.
 The aim is a critical discussion of methods and of possible combinations and challenging applications.

 The 2021 Total Energy Workshop will take place online from 2 to 5 pm, Central European Time, to allow participation from many time zones.
 Beside three plenary talks by Michele Parrinello, Nicola Spaldin, and Alex Zunger, the organizers plan to have 12 contributed talks, to be chosen among the applications, and 2 poster sessions.
 Deadline for the applications for talks and posters is January 15, for registration February 7.
 The link to apply is here: http://indico.ictp.it/event/9510/